LACMIP/emu/docs/_documentation/citing.md

 The LACMIP collections began issuing type numbers for specimens used in publication in the late 1960s.
 These numbers have been cited in publications since then, but may be mistaken for LACMIP locality numbers (i.e., interpret with caution!).

-For type specimens that have been digitized, these numbers can be found the on their corresponding occurrence records:
+For type specimens that have been digitized, these numbers can be found in the _dwc:otherCatalogueNumbers_ field--along with any other historically assigned numbers that might be cited elsewhere (e.g. UCLA numbers)--on their corresponding occurrence records:

 {% include figure image_path="/assets/images/citing_typenumber.png" alt="screenshot of a type number on GBIF" caption="Screenshot illustrating where to locate type numbers." %}